Charles Bidwill: Before the Cardinals

-Cardinals
+Chicago Cardinals

 Purchase

 One night in 1932, Dr. David Jones, the then-owner of the Cardinals, and his wife were guests at an informal dinner party aboard Bidwill's luxurious power-cruising yacht, The Ren-Mar.
 Bidwill, then a vice president of the Chicago Bears, spoke with Jones that night and the conversation turned to pro football, with Jones complaining of the poor state of his team.
 Half-jokingly, Bidwill's wife, Violet, asked Jones, "Why don't you sell the Cardinals to Charley?"
 Jones replied that he would sell anything he owned if the price was right.
 Bidwill soon turned to Jones and the two began to discuss an offer.
 Bidwill went on to buy the Cardinals from Jones for $50,000.
 Bidwill handed Jones a down payment of $2,000 and the two men shook hands.
 The sale was not announced until 1933 to allow Bidwill time to dispose of his stock in the Bears.
 It was well known that Bidwill would have much preferred to buy the Bears, but George Halas refused to sell.